 Get advice early

-- new transactions whether they be purchases or sales – the way you structure a purchase or sale may impact you ability to access tax, CGT, GST and transfer duty exemptions and concessions.
+- new transactions whether they be purchases or sales – the way you structure a purchase or sale may impact your ability to access tax, CGT, GST, and transfer duty exemptions and concessions.

 See HHG Legal Group’s tax specialist and author of this article, Modiesha Stephens, for detailed tax and stamp duty advice.

 This is general information only and does not constitute specific legal advice.
 If you are concerned for yourself or a member of the community, please contact HHG Legal Group on firstname.lastname@example.org to book a 15-minute appointment at our free legal assistance clinics.

 HHG Legal Group offers high service levels, without cost concerns.
 How?
 By pioneering a genuine, simple ‘client satisfaction guarantee’.
 If you aren’t happy, fees will be reduced.